microsoft/azurelinux/toolkit/docs/building/building.md

 | chroot-tools                     | Create the chroot working from the toolchain RPMs.
 | clean                            | Clean all built files.
 | clean-*                          | Most targets have a `clean-<target>` target which selectively cleans the target's output.
+| clean-source-cache               | Deletes the source cache folder.
+Not invoked by the regular `clean` target.
 | compress-rpms                    | Compresses all RPMs in `../out/RPMS` into `../out/rpms.tar.gz`.
 See `hydrate-rpms` target.
 | compress-srpms                   | Compresses all SRPMs in `../out/SRPMS` into `../out/srpms.tar.gz`.
 | copy-toolchain-rpms              | Copy all toolchain RPMS from `../build/rpm_cache/cache` to  `../out/RPMS`.